 The purpose of this course is to provide each student with a holistic understanding of our world.
-By exploring elements of each region’s history, culture, physical geography, and current conditions students will be exposed to the unique traits that characterize each region.
+By exploring each region's history, culture, physical geography, and current conditions, students will be exposed to the unique traits that characterize each region.
 This course centers around the physical processes that shape patterns in the physical environment.
-These the characteristics range from the major landforms, climates, and ecosystems.
-Students will also analyze the interrelationships between political, social and economic processes that shape cultural patterns of each region.
-This course will enable students to do the following: Students will have an understanding of the physical and cultural geography of different countries around the world.
-Students will have an understanding of the political, social and economical geography of different countries around the world.
+These characteristics range from the major landforms, climates, and ecosystems.
+Students will also analyze the interrelationships between political, social, and economic processes that shape the cultural patterns of each region.
+This course will enable students to do the following: Students will understand the physical and cultural geography of different countries around the world.
+Students will understand the political, social, and economic geography of different countries around the world.
 Students will comprehend and apply key geographic themes, such as location, place, region, movement, and human-environment interaction.
-Students will read global texts and be able to make a judgement on the content of said text Students will learn how to write academically rigorous papers.
-Students will be able to analyze the importance of human environmental interaction and its impact on current events.
+Students will read global texts and judge the content of said text.
+Students will learn how to write academically rigorous papers.
+Students will be able to analyze the importance of human-environmental interaction and its impact on current events.
 Ultimately, the purpose of this course is to have each student be more aware of the world they live in by humanizing its inhabitants and their circumstances.

 U.S Government & Civics

-This course is meant to prepare students to become active citizens in their community and larger society.
-By understanding the fundamentals of the U.S government’s three branches, the executive, judicial and legislative, and the need for civic engagement, students will have the foundational knowledge and competency to succeed.
-This course will enable students to do the following: Students will be able to critically analyze relevant theories and concepts while developing their connections to make the curriculum relevant to current events and their own lived experiences.
+This course is meant to prepare students to become active citizens in their community and the larger society.
+By understanding the fundamentals of the U.S government's three branches, the executive, judicial and legislative, and the need for civic engagement, students will have the foundational knowledge and competency to succeed.
+This course will enable students to do the following: Students will critically analyze relevant theories and concepts while developing their connections to make the curriculum relevant to current events and their own lived experiences.
 Students will gain a stronger understanding of the foundations of the U.S political system and understand how the government established by the Constitution derives its purpose, values, and principles.
-Students will be able to understand the Supreme Court’s foundation as a law-bearing body and the various political ideologies of the Supreme Court Justices.
-Students will be able to analyze and interpret various events and documents that correspond with the branches of government Students will identify their roles in civic life, politics, and government.
+Students will understand the Supreme Court's foundation as a law-bearing body and the various political ideologies of the Supreme Court Justices.
+Students will be able to analyze and interpret various events and documents that correspond with government students' branches and will identify their roles in civic life, politics, and government.
 Ultimately, the purpose of this course is to have each student understand the utility and purpose of the three branches of the U.S. government in their lives.

 World History in the Modern World